abinit/abinit/doc/mkdocs-tutorials/spin.md

 You can copy the file ~abinit/tests/tutorial/Input/tspin_6.in in Work_spin (one Bismuth atom in a large cell).
 Change accordingly the file names in tspin_x.files, then run the calculation.
 It takes about 10 secs on a recent computer.

+{% dialog tests/tutorial/Input/tspin_6.in %}

 Two datasets are executed: the first one without spin-orbit coupling, the second one using  [[pawspnorb]]=1.

 The results (eigenvalues) are: